Garmin Expands ECG to UK & Switzerland

 – Garmin Venu 2 Plus (limited countries only, old sensor)

 Countries certify Garmin’s ECG implementation based on the software side of the equation (in concert with the hardware piece).
 It’s known as ‘Software as a Medical Device’ (SaaMD), and allows entities like the FDA to basically certify a portion of the device (in this case, doing an ECG), rather than certifying the entire device (such as general heart rate monitoring, or sleep tracking).
-From a technical standpoint, it’s actually much easier to get an accurate ECG trace than it is to be super-accuracy on optical HR tracking in the middle of a messy hill interval session.
+From a technical standpoint, it’s actually much easier to get an accurate ECG trace than it is to be super-accurate on optical HR tracking in the middle of a messy hill interval session.

 In any case, here’s my previous guide on getting started, which only takes a few minutes to walk through the little wizard indicating you know how to perform an ECG, and that most critically, this will not detect heart attacks.